MTR-UPA/robotKandD/01 Spatial Transformations/README.md

 <small>Dextrorotative and Levorotative Systems</small>
 </div>

+To generate the image above, you can run the `FramesConvention` script.

 ## Dextrorotative System
 A **right-handed coordinate system** follows the right-hand rule, in which the axes are arranged such that if you point the thumb, index, and middle fingers of your right hand, the three axes (X, Y, Z) will align with the fingers.
 This system is widely used in robotics, mathematics, and physics applications.
 We consider three unit vectors, **i**, **j**, and **k**, which represent the X, Y, and Z axes, respectively.